rautniraj/nse-company-corporate-action-tracker/README.md

 This project monitors the **Corporate Action RSS Feed** from the [NSE (National Stock Exchange of India)](https://www.nseindia.com/), detects announcements like **BONUS**, **SPLIT**, or **DIVIDEND**, matches them against your personal list of invested companies, and sends you **real-time push notifications** via [ntfy.sh](https://ntfy.sh).

-> Built using Node.js, Puppeteer, and fuzzy string matching.
+> Built using Node.js, Got, and fuzzy string matching.
 Developed end-to-end by Niraj Raut.

 ---

 ## 🚀 Features

-- ✅ Fetches the **latest RSS feed** directly using Puppeteer (bypasses stale cached data)
+- ✅ Fetches the **latest RSS feed**
 - 🧠 Parses XML into structured data
 - 🔍 Filters announcements using **keywords** (like `BONUS`, `SPLIT`, etc.)
 - 🏦 Matches announcement titles against your invested company list from Excel